The Babbler and the Balance Keeper

 Don’t even think about it!

-There was the lesson of the hunger constantly growling in her belly, making the world sway around her even when she held so still.
+There was the lesson of the hunger constantly growling in her belly, making the world sway around her even when she held still.

-There were other lessons that no one dared to talk about.
+There were other lessons no one dared to talk about.
 How every day the desert crept closer.
 Into their halls.
 Into their cells.
 Into their food.
 And no penance seemed to slow it.

 Perfect obedience does not question!

-The wind screeched in insatiable fury, sharper and louder than an angry matron, choking off the priest’s words from where he stood so far away.
-Quincy strained her ears but it was impossible.
+The wind screeched in insatiable fury, sharper and louder than an angry matron, choking off the priest’s words.
+Quincy strained her ears, but hearing him was impossible.
 Her stomach somersaulted.
-If she couldn’t hear — Somehow, she’d have to find a way to see instead.
+If she couldn’t hear, she couldn’t obey.
+If she failed to obey…

-Don’t move, don’t risk it —
+Don’t move, don’t risk it—

 Slowly, so no matron would notice and punish her, Quincy raised herself, trembling, onto her toes.
-Burning shale crackled underneath her boots.
+Scorched shale crackled underneath her boots.
 A veil of dark, flapping cloaks rose into her vision, but she could still catch a glimpse of the southern wall, twisting and straining to hold back the desert.
 The sun, red as freshly spilled blood, glinted off the corrugated metal, burning Quincy’s eyes until she had to squint.
-The wall was too tall for her to see over but she knew what lay beyond it.
+The wall was too tall for her to see over, but she knew what lay beyond it.

 Nothing.